-The application process is much more closely aligned to job applications than university applications.
+The application process is closely aligned to job applications.
 The longer the apprenticeship, the more rigorous the application process is likely to be.
 It differs between organisations and may include:

 - Online application form may also require a Curriculum Vitae ("CV"); - Online competency tests (these can be in any or all of English, Maths, logic, personality assessments, verbal reasoning); - Video response (usually this takes the format of your child answering questions that appear on screen, rather than a two-way video interview); - An assessment day, which may include group activity as well as individual interviews.